 “tî7” is a classifier and carries the unit’s meaning; “te” simply means “one” or “a”, but is grammatically essential.

-*Because hardly anyone has a font on their web browser that includes the International Phonetic Alphabet character that represents a glottal stop, we have used the numeral 7 to represent this character.
+*Because hardly anyone has a font on their web browser that includes the International Phonetic Alphabet character for a glottal stop (if you do, here it is: ʔ), we have used the numeral 7 to represent this character.

 1. James A. Matisoff.

 Copyright © 2007 Sizes, Inc. All rights reserved.